Forbes: Sale to Integrated Whale Media (51% stake)

 In November 2013, Forbes Media, which publishes Forbes magazine, was put up for sale.
 This was encouraged by minority shareholders Elevation Partners.
 Sale documents prepared by Deutsche Bank revealed that the publisher's 2012 earnings before interest, taxes, depreciation, and amortization was US$15 million.
 Forbes reportedly sought a price of US$400 million.
 In July 2014, the Forbes family bought out Elevation and then Hong Kong-based investment group Integrated Whale Media Investments purchased a 51 percent majority of the company.

-Isaac Stone Fish wrote in The Washington Post, "Since that purchase, there have been several instances of editorial meddling on stories involving China that raise questions about Forbes magazine's commitment to editorial independence."
+In 2017, Isaac Stone Fish, a senior fellow of the Asia Society, wrote in The Washington Post that "Since that purchase, there have been several instances of editorial meddling on stories involving China that raise questions about Forbes magazine's commitment to editorial independence."

-SPAC merger
+Failed SPAC merger and sale

-On August 26, 2021, Forbes announced their plans to go public via a merger with a special-purpose acquisition company called Magnum Opus Acquisition, and starting to trade at the New York Stock Exchange as FRBS.
-In February 2022, it was announced that Cryptocurrency exchange Binance would acquire a $200 million stake in Forbes as a result of the SPAC floatation.
+On August 26, 2021, Forbes announced plans to go public via a merger with a special-purpose acquisition company called Magnum Opus Acquisition, and to trade on the New York Stock Exchange as FRBS.
+In February 2022, it was announced that Cryptocurrency exchange Binance would acquire a $200 million stake in Forbes as a result of the SPAC flotation.
+In June 2022, the company terminated its SPAC merger citing unfavorable market conditions.

+In August 2022, the company announced that it was exploring a sale of its business.
+In May 2023, it was announced that billionaire Austin Russell, founder of Luminar Technologies, agreed to acquire an 82 percent stake in a deal valuing the company at $800 million.
+His majority ownership was to include the remaining portion of the company owned by the Forbes family which was not previously sold to Integrated Whale Media.
+The transaction attracted scrutiny by the Committee on Foreign Investment in the United States.
+Russell denied reports that Russian businessman Magomed Musaev was involved in the transaction.
+In November 2023, the deal collapsed, as Russell was unable to put together the necessary funds.

 Other publications

-Apart from Forbes and its lifestyle supplement, Forbes Life, other titles include Forbes Asia and 45 local language editions, including:
+Apart from Forbes and its lifestyle supplement, Forbes Life, the magazine has 42 international editions covering 69 countries: